|Robert H. Milroy|

-June 14, 1863 – During the Civil War, at the Second Battle of Winchester, a Union garrison was defeated by the Army of Northern Virginia in the Shenandoah Valley town of Winchester, Va.
-Richard Ewell's Confederate troops captured 4,000 Federals, 300 wagons, hundreds of horses and 23 artillery pieces.
-Robert Milroy and 2,700 soldiers escaped to safety.
+June 14, 1863 – During the Civil War, at the Second Battle of Winchester, a small Union garrison was easily defeated by the Army of Northern Virginia in the Shenandoah Valley town of Winchester, Va.
+Richard Ewel's Confederate troops captured 4,000 Federals, 300 wagons, hundreds of horses and 23 artillery pieces.
+Union commander Robert Milroy and 2,700 soldiers escaped to safety.

-June 14, 1863 – During the Civil War, a second assault took place on the Confederate works during the Siege of Port Hudson.
+June 14, 1863 – During the Civil War, a second assault took place on the Confederate works during the Siege of Port Hudson, La.

 June 14, 1864 – During the Civil War, skirmishing began around Petersburg, Va.
 The battle was the last great battle of the war in Virginia as the two armies settle into trenches.